Onboarding Options for macOS: Workspace ONE Operational Tutorial

 • Every time the end-user logs in with the username created during the Setup Assistant, Workspace ONE UEM considers that local macOS user the managed user and sends apps/profiles targeted to the enrollment user.

-This section helps you to configure single-user staging for local users with pre-registration using Apple Business Manager enrollment.
+Configure single-user staging for local users with pre-registration using Apple Business Manager enrollment.

-• Set Staging Mode to Single User Device.
+• Staging Mode: Single User Device

-• Set Account Setup to DON'T SKIP.
+• Account Setup: DON'T SKIP

 • Optionally, set Create New Admin Account to YES and configure Admin Account details for a hidden IT administrator account.